 Luis lives with his father and his mother.
-He is responsible for running errands and cleaning.
+At home, duties include running errands and cleaning.
 His father is sometimes employed and his mother maintains the home.
 There are 5 children in the family.

 Luis lives on the plains of Buenavista, home to approximately 20,800 residents.
 Typical houses are constructed of cement floors, wood walls and zinc roofs.
 The regional diet consists of chicken, fish, bread, cassava, plantains and rice.

 Common health problems in this area include the flu, dengue fever and malnutrition.
 Most adults in Buenavista work as day laborers and earn the equivalent of $83 per month.
 This community needs paved streets, clean drinking water, stable employment opportunities, food, recreation centers and suitable housing.

 Your sponsorship allows the staff of C.D.I.
 Plenitud to provide Luis with Bible teaching, nutritious snacks, vaccinations, dental treatment, values education, tutoring and life skills training.
 In addition, reading, language and math classes are available for non-schooled children.
 The center staff will also provide vocational courses for the parents or guardians of Luis.

 Surrounded by the Andes Mountains, Colombia's terrain ranges from the cooler highlands to the tropical coast along the Caribbean Sea and Pacific Ocean.
 Vast stretches of lowlands east of the mountains are thinly populated and only partially explored.

 Two of Colombia's main exports are coffee and oil, though drug trafficking is a serious problem.
 About 73 percent of the population is urban, and most Colombians are Catholic.
 The racial makeup includes mestizos (Spanish and Native American), Europeans, those of black and white ancestry, and those of black and Native American ancestry.
 Spanish is the official language.
 Compassion works in Colombia's most populated northern regions.